|

 Now, however, I am fully involved with finding out more about the social and community roles of clubs, particularly but not exclusively in Coventry which had a unique relationship with the council in the immediate post-war period.
 The council allocated plots of land for the setting up of clubs by local working men and offered favourable loans.
 It’s no wonder we had such big and lovely clubs in Coventry!
 And no wonder they were usually packed at the weekends.

-If you have any interesting memories about your local club, particularly if it was in Coventry then I’d be happy for you to contact me.
-I still go to clubs, by the way, and still like to play bingo!
-Old habits die hard.
+If you have any interesting memories about your local club, no matter where it is or was, I’d be really happy to hear from you.
+I still go to clubs, by the way, and still like to play the odd game of bingo!
+Old habits die hard

 Email: Click to open your email